 From your question to a named decision in 24 hours.

-The short version: AI compiles public-source research; Damyan vets every source, synthesises the evidence, and writes the recommendation.
-Every factual claim is traceable.
-Every report ends with a named next move — or a refund and a written explanation of why the evidence won’t support one.
+The short version: research, drafting, and self-critique run automatically from public sources.
+Damyan reads the result, spot-checks the citations, and approves under his signature before anything ships.
+Every claim cites its source.
+Every report ends with a named next move — or a refund and a written explanation of why the evidence won’t carry one.

 The long version is below.